CCT-token/compiler-compiler-technology/README.md

 ## Compiler Compiler System elements and rules
 [(Back to top)](#table-of-contents)
 The compiler compiler source grammar definition language elements such as '(' and ')' are grammar terminals
 defined as a string literal with enclosed single quotes.

+The Compiler Compiler Source Grammar Definition Language consists of a
+grammar "name" section followed by a sequence of rules where the first rule is also a grammar axiom.
+As used
+herein, the grammar name section consists of a single identifier that defines a name of grammar.

 **The compiler compiler source grammar definition language element:**
 { rule }